Sentry (monitoring system): JPL SBDB comparison

 The JPL Small-Body Database close approach table lists a linearized uncertainty.
 Sentry computations explore alternate orbit solutions along the line of variations and account for orbit propagation nonlinearities.

 Scout

 Sentry's little brother Scout scans recently detected objects on the Minor Planet Center's Near-Earth Object Confirmation Page with designations that are user-assigned and unofficial as they have not been confirmed by additional observations.
 The impact risk assessment is rated on a scale of 0–4 (negligible, small, modest, moderate, or elevated).
 Scout is used to help identify imminent impactors.
+ESA's equivalent to Scout is Meerkat Asteroid Guard.